Ad Inspector

 |---|---|

-| process timeout | The allotted time for completing the ad job expired before being able to finish processing the ad request |
+| process timeout | The allotted time for completing the ad job expired before being able to finish processing the ad request. |

 Audit a Playback Session

 Verify that ads are being served properly or troubleshoot ad delivery by auditing a playback session.
-If you audit your own playback session, you can view the ads that were served and then review the corresponding ad jobs that were triggered by those ads.
+If you audit your own playback session, you can view the ads that were served and then review the corresponding ad jobs triggered by those ads.

 Audit Your Own Playback Session